Alois Bubák: Life and work

 He focused on landscape art.
-As a student, he traveled to the Krkonoše (Giant Mountains), the Alps and South-West Bohemia.
+As a student, he travelled to the Giant Mountains, the Alps and southwest Bohemia.
 He then successfully presented his works on several exhibitions.
 The famous ones included Landscape around the Elbe, Landscape under Studničov, Gossau Lake and two paintings from Bad Ischl area.
 Emperor Ferdinand I of Austria bought his depiction of Holná pond in South Bohemia.
 Critics also appreciated his Plökenstein Lake in Bohemian Forest, for its realism, detail in the front and broad perspective in the rear.
 According to them, this painting overpassed those of his teacher Haushofer.
 Other famous landscapes included Rainy weather in the Alps, Bezděz Area, Around Trosky and others.

 Apart from creating oil paintings and aquarelles, he also taught painting at a business academy and at a high school for girls in Prague.
-He contributed many illustrations to Květy and Světozor magazines (e.g., Hvězda Summer Villa or Strakonice palace).
+He contributed many illustrations to Květy and Světozor magazines (e.g., Letohrádek Hvězda and castle in Strakonice).

 He was very active and hard-working, painting and teaching tirelessly to support his large family.
 The persistent strain and a lack of rest contributed to his contracting of tuberculosis in the summer of 1868 and his premature death two years later.

+Bubák died in Prague on 6 March 1870.
+He is buried at the Olšany Cemetery in Prague.